-In short, workers’ compensation insurance is designed to provide medical benefits and wage replacement to employees injured during the course of employment.
+Workers’ compensation insurance is designed to provide medical benefits and wage replacement to employees injured during the course of employment.

-The first thing you need to do is take an employee count.
+So the first thing you need to do is take an employee count.
 How many full-time employees do you have?
 How about part-time?
 Do you have temporary or seasonal workers?
 How about family members on your payroll?

 With these numbers in mind, you can then learn more about your state’s specific requirements for coverage.

 Workers’ Comp May Be Required in Your State, Even If You Have 5 or Fewer Employees

 But in others, such as Arizona, you need workers’ comp coverage even if you have just one employee.
 In fact, 36 different states and Washington, D.C. require employers to have workers’ compensation coverage if they have at least one employee of any kind.
 In some cases, you may even have to purchase workers’ compensation insurance if you’re a sole proprietor.

 Another other important thing to note here is that any type of employee counts as a “full” employee when it comes to workers’ compensation.
 Full-time employees, part-time employees, and seasonal employees all count.

 So if you have one full-time employee, two seasonal employees, and two part-time employees in 2022, you have a total of five employees – and if you live in a state with a five-employee threshold, you’ll need to buy workers’ comp insurance.

 And while owners, officers, LLC members and sole proprietors might be able to opt-out of coverage, they can still count toward your total.

 Also, the line of work that your business is in matters.
 For example, construction workers and other high-risk workers are often required to be covered by workers’ compensation insurance – even if your business doesn’t meet your state’s minimum threshold for coverage.